-In any organization, people represent both the greatest information security assets as well as the greatest information security threats.
+In any organization, people represent both the greatest information security assets, as well as the greatest information security threats.
 Consequently, employee awareness and motivation are integral parts of any comprehensive information security program.

-* IT Security shall provide training and literature during the employee onboarding process, as well as recurring information security education through periodic workshops, educational events, and online training.
-All such training and events will provide references to relevant university policy and procedure documents and promote the IT Security website as a valuable repository of information security policies, procedures, guidelines, and best practices.
+Information Security shall provide training and literature during the employee onboarding process, as well as recurring information security education through periodic workshops, educational events, and online training.
+All such training and events will provide references to relevant university policy and procedure documents and promote the Information Security website as a valuable repository of information security policies, procedures, guidelines, and best practices.
 Department heads shall continually reinforce the value of security-consciousness in all employees whose duties entail access to sensitive or confidential information resources (see NIST 800-53 AT).

 Department heads are responsible for implementing the measures necessary to ensure that department members maintain the confidentiality of information used in departmental operations.
 Examples of such information include personnel and payroll records, transcript and grade records, financial aid information, and other sensitive or confidential information.
 Such information shall not be used for unauthorized purposes or accessed by unauthorized individuals.
 Department heads are encouraged to obtain and retain signed non-disclosure agreements from their employees prior to granting those employees access to departmental information resources.
-Template non-disclosure agreements are available, together with other Policies, Standards and Guides, on the IT Security website (see TAC 202.70 and TAC 202.72).
+Template non-disclosure agreements are available, together with other Policies, Standards and Guides, on the Information Security website (see TAC 202.70 and TAC 202.72).

 Department heads are responsible for ensuring that access privileges are revoked or modified as appropriate for any employee in their charge who is terminating, transferring, or changing duties.
-Department heads should provide written notification to the appropriate security administrator whenever an employee’s access privileges should be revoked or changed as a result of the employee’s change in status (a list of major Information System Assets and Security Administrators is available on the IT Security website) (see TAC 202.72).
+Department heads should provide written notification to the appropriate security administrator whenever an employee’s access privileges should be revoked or changed as a result of the employee’s change in status (a list of major Information System Assets and Security Administrators is available on the Information Security website) (see TAC 202.72).

 Owners of information resources shall obtain and retain signed non-disclosure agreements from all temporary employees, consultants, contractors, and other external parties prior to their obtaining access to Texas State information resources.
 The agreements shall affirm their compliance with Texas State’s security policies and procedures.
-Template non-disclosure agreements are available, together with other Policies, Standards and Guides, on the IT Security website (see TAC 202.72).
+Template non-disclosure agreements are available, together with other Policies, Standards and Guides, on the Information Security website (see TAC 202.72).

 PHYSICAL AND ENVIRONMENTAL SECURITY PROCEDURES